dorigabay/newrepo/README.md

 ## How to use the tool:

-In the GitHub repository, there are example results for short simulations of small proteins (12 residues), ran under both the atomistic and the coarse-grain model.
+You can download an example results for short simulations of small proteins (12 residues) [(from here)](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2Fdorigabay%2Fdorigabay.github.io%2Ftree%2Fmain%2FsimuAnalysisProject%2FExample).
+Those are simulations results which ran under both the atomistic and the coarse-grain model.

 ### Coarse-grain analysis
 simuAnalysis will search for the output directories which were given by the simulation program, and will unzip the files and convert them, if it hasn’t been made yet.